-In 2006, the League launched VOTE4II.org, a "one-stop-shop" for election related information, providing nonpartisan information to the public with both general and state-specific information including a nationwide polling place locator, absentee ballot information, ballot measure information, etc. In 2008 and 2012, the LWVUS accomplished consecutive overhauls and improvements to this award-winning voter education website, making it the most comprehensive, easy-to-use online tool for voters.
+In 2006, the League launched the next generation of online voter education with VOTE411.org, a "one-stop-shop" for election-related information, providing nonpartisan information to the public with both general and state-specific information including a nationwide polling place locator, absentee ballot information, ballot measure information, etc. In 2008 and 2012, LWVEF accomplished consecutive overhauls and improvements to this award-winning voter education website, making it the most comprehensive, easy-to-use online tool for voters.
 The site is at the heart of the League's campaign to prepare voters.

-Since launching VOTE4II in 2006, approximately 34 million people have benefited from the information available on the site.
-This support has seen expanded access to information about candidates at the state and local levels with every consecutive election year.
-In partnership with hundreds of state and local Leagues, VOTE4II has successfully provided voters with information on where tens of thousands of candidates stand on the issues and up-to-date election rules for all 50 states in every election year.
-One hundred percent of voters who visited VOTE4II before the 2016 general election were able to find a partial listing of the candidates that would be on their ballot and approximately 70% of voters found a complete ballot.
-And for the first time in 2016, the statements from the Presidential candidates were available in English and Spanish languages.
+Since launching VOTE411 in 2006, approximately 40 million people have benefited from the information available on the site.
+VOTE411 has expanded access to information about candidates at the state and local levels with every consecutive election year.
+In partnership with hundreds of state and local Leagues, VOTE411 has successfully provided voters with information on where tens of thousands of candidates stand on the issues and up-to-date election rules for all 50 states in every election year.
+And in 2016, for the first time, the statements from the Presidential candidates were available in English and Spanish languages.